-This CLE course will provide a review of critical legal issues involved in organizing and operating various models of private direct healthcare practices (often referred to as concierge, direct care, integrative/Functional Medicine and connected care practices) and affiliated business models, including a discussion of compliance challenges and solutions.
+This CLE course will provide a review of pertinent legal issues involved in organizing and operating various models of private direct healthcare practices (often referred to as concierge, direct care, integrative/functional medicine, and connected care practices) and affiliated business models, including a discussion of compliance challenges and solutions.

 - Concierge practice models/businesses